adahadapato/Batsy/README.md

-This is part of the NECO Automated Operation System, it is a desktop application the supports the web interface, it primarily aimed to keep things local.
+This is part of the Automated Operation System, it is a desktop application that supports the web interface, and it primarily aims to keep things local.
-This application is built on the .Net 8 architecture, it is an application thet updates existing local dbf tables based on data downloaded from the online data base.
+This application is built on the .Net 8 architecture, it is an application that updates existing local dbf tables based on data downloaded from the online database.
-The applicationn demonstrates the use of MVVM patern to switch between views using thier corresponding view models.
+The application demonstrates the use of the MVVM pattern to switch between views using their corresponding view models.
-It also demonstates how easy it is to emplement material design themes and the Maph frmework in wpf.
+It also demonstrates how easy it is to implement material design themes and the Maph framework in wpf.